al6x/nim/keep/readme.md

 - Spaces have different colors of favicon, favicon set on top level compponent as window_icon
 - Hierarchical tags
 - Mozaic images gallery
+- Tricky problem, try renaming `seqm.paginate` to `seqm.page` and the keep would break because nim won't recognise the `app_view.page` proc.

 # Notes